-If you're unfamiliar with gas welding, take a moment to watch this video:
+If you’re unfamiliar with Oxy-Fuel welding, take a moment to watch this video:

 Here’s a table that matches up welding tips to the thickness of the base metal you’re working with:

-Of course, it's not an exact science.
+Of course, it’s not an exact science.
 If you only have one or two tips, or one size of rod to work with, you can often complete the job by increasing or decreasing your torch flame, or laying down multiple passes.
-In addition, when purchasing new sheet metal, you may need to convert the gauge of the material to its fractional equivalent before deciding on the right tip.
-(Or just measure the thickness of the material with calipers.)
+In addition, when purchasing new sheet metal, you may need to convert the gauge of the material to its fractional equivalent so you can figure out the right tip.

 Carbon steel welding rods have a copper coating to prevent rusting and oxide build-up.
 The AWS classification for these products is pretty straightforward.
 Most welders use RG-45 or RG-60 rods.
 Here’s what the designation means: